itsmeludo/ContaLocate/README.md

 ```

 Parameters:
-* -i    --genome            File from fastq-stats -x (required)
+* -i    --genome            Multifasta of the genome assembly (required)
 * -r    --host_learn        Host training set (optional)
-* -c    --conta_learn       Contaminant training set (optional, but recommended^^) if missing and sliding window parameters are given, the sliding windows composition will be compared to the whole genome composition to contrast potential HGT (prokaryotes and simple eukaryotes only)
+* -c    --conta_learn       Contaminant training set (optional, but recommended^^) if missing and sliding window parameters are given, the sliding windows composition will be compared to the whole genome composition to contrast potential HGTs (prokaryotes and simple eukaryotes only)
 * -t    --win_step          Step of the sliding windows analysis to locate the contaminant (optional) default: 500bp or 100bp
 * -w    --win_size          Length of the sliding window to locate the contaminant (optional) default: 5000bp
 * -d    --dist              Divergence metric used to compare profiles: (KL), JSD or Eucl